Biography of Sri Chaitanya

 It has also been stated that two thieves stole away the lad from His father's door with a view to purloin His jewels, and they gave Him sweetmeats on the way.
 The lad exercised His illusory energy however and directed the thieves back towards His own house.
 The thieves, for fear of detection, left the boy there and fled.

-Krishna on the day of Ekadashi.
+Another miraculous act has been described of the lad's demanding and getting from Hiranya and Jagadish all the offerings they had collected for worshiping Krishna on the day of Ekadashi.
 When only four years of age, He sat on rejected cooking pots which were considered unholy by His mother.
 He explained to His mother that there was no question of holiness or unholiness regarding earthen pots thrown away after the cooking was over.
 These anecdotes relate to Lord Chaitanya's tender age up to the fifth year.

-school of Gangadas Pandit in Ganganagar close by the village of Mayapur.
+In His eighth year, He was admitted into the school of Gangadas Pandit in Ganganagar close by the village of Mayapur.
 In two years, He became well read in Sanskrit grammar and rhetoric.
 His readings after that were of the nature of personal study in His own house where He had found many important books belonging to His father, who was a scholar himself.
 It appears that He read thesmriti (scriptures) in His own study and the nyaya (logic) also, in competition with His friends, who were then studying under the celebrated pandit Raghunath Shiromani.

-(ascetic).
+After His tenth year of age, Nimai became a learned scholar in grammar, rhetoric, the smriti and the nyaya.
+It was after this that His elder brother Vishvarupa left home and accepted the ashram (status) of a sannyasi (ascetic).
 Though a very young boy, Nimai consoled His parents saying that He would serve them with a view to please God.
 Just after that, His father left this world.
 His mother was exceedingly aggrieved and Lord Chaitanya, with His usual contented demeanor, consoled His widowed mother.

 His Marriage And Social Life